MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Nfsadmin.md

 HKLM\\SYSTEM\\CurrentControlSet\\Control\\Session Manager\\kernel

-DWORD  obcaseinsensitive
+DWOrd  obcaseinsensitive

-> [!IMPORTANT]
+> [!importANT]
 > This section applies only to Windows Server 2008 R2, Windows Server 2008, and Windows Server 2003.
 This section does not apply to Windows Server 2012 R2 or Windows Server 2012.

 **ntfscase\=**{**lower** | **upper** | **preserve**}
 Specifies whether the case of characters in the names of files in the NTFS file system will be returned in lowercase, uppercase, or in the form stored in the directory.
 The default setting is **preserve**.
 This setting cannot be changed if **casesensitivelookups** is set to **yes**.

 **creategroup** *name*
-Creates a new client group, giving it the specified *name*.
+creates a new client group, giving it the specified *name*.

 **listgroups**
 Displays the names of all client groups.

 **deletegroup** *name*
-Removes the client group specified by *name*.
+removes the client group specified by *name*.

 **renamegroup** *OldName NewName*
-Changes the name of the client group specified by *OldName* to *NewName*
+changes the name of the client group specified by *OldName* to *NewName*

 **addmembers** *Name Host*\[...\]
-Adds *Host* to the client group specified by *Name*.
+adds *Host* to the client group specified by *Name*.

 **listmembers** *Name*
-Lists the host computers in the client group specified by *Name*.
+lists the host computers in the client group specified by *Name*.

 **deletemembers** *Group Host*\[...\]
-Removes the client specified by *Host* from the client group specified by *Group*.
+removes the client specified by *Host* from the client group specified by *Group*.

-If you do not specify a command option or argument, **nfsadmin server** displays the current Server for NFS configuration settings.
+if you do not specify a command option or argument, **nfsadmin server** displays the current Server for NFS configuration settings.

 #### Administering Client for NFS
 Use the **nfsadmin client** command to administer Client for NFS.
 The specific action that **nfsadmin client** takes depends on the command argument you specify:

 **start**
-Starts the Client for NFS service.
+starts the Client for NFS service.

 **stop**
 Stops the Client for NFS service.